michaeldayreads/reference/terms.md

 ## Interface Definition Language (IDL) aka Interface Description Language

 A method to describe an interface that is independent of any particular implementation language.
 CORBA is an example.

+# PEM

+Textual encoding standard defined in RFC 7864 for the transmission of cryptographic primitives.
+The name is due to the Privacy Enhanced Email (PEM) intention of the standard, though many other aspects of PEM have been deprecated.

+# Pointer

+> Golang used to grok this term.
+If not applicable to other languages, please open an issue.

+A pointer is a variable that holds the memory address of another variable.

+If we create a pointer `p` we can get the address that it points to using the **address operator** `&p`.

+We can get the _value_ of the variable that `p` points to by using **pointer indirection** `*p`.

 # Testing aka Quality